ben854719/Patient-Electronic-Health-Record-System/README.md

 # Objective:

-This project enhances clinical decision-making by integrating AI-powered tools with Canadian health datasets.
-It utilizes intelligent data extraction, machine learning, and multilingual reporting to help doctors prescribe the most effective medications based on patients' demographics and medical conditions.
+This initiative integrates advanced AI-driven technologies with comprehensive Canadian healthcare datasets to support more accurate and timely clinical decision-making.
+By employing intelligent data extraction and machine learning algorithms, the system analyzes patients’ demographics and medical profiles to recommend the most effective medications.
+It automatically generates detailed reports in either English or French, ensuring accessibility and transparency of the healthcare providers in Canada.

 # Key Features: